- Hualien, Taroko Gorge

 - Hualien, Hualien Taiwan, reviews of taroko gorge, Taroko Gorge, Taroko Gorge National Park, taroko gorge reviews

-Travelers Reviews Of Taroko Gorge
+Visitor Reviews Of Taroko Gorge National Park

 Taroko Gorge National Park is unarguably Taiwan’s biggest natural attraction and for good reason.
 Some have dubbed Taroko as one of the seven wonders of Asia, and visitors tend to agree.
 One reviewer even called Taroko “…the best experience I had in Taiwan!” and another “Hiking Jhuilu Old Trail in Taroko was a once in a lifetime experience.”
 The reviews of Taroko Gorge are in – It’s a must see!